ElemeFE/obsolete-webpack-plugin/README.md

 A Webpack plugin generates a browser-side standalone script that detects browser compatibility based on [Browserslist](https://github.com/browserslist/browserslist) and prompts website users to upgrade it.

+## Motivation

+In modern front-end development, we use toolchain to convert next JavaScript version into a backwards compatible version of JavaScript that works in older browser environment.
+For next syntax features, such as [Object Rest/Spread Properties](https://tc39.github.io/proposal-object-rest-spread/), [Exponentiation Operator](http://rwaldron.github.io/exponentiation-operator/), we can transform all of them through [AST](https://astexplorer.net/) parser.
+For next built-in features, such as [Promise](https://tc39.github.io/ecma262/#sec-promise-objects), [WeakMap](https://tc39.github.io/ecma262/#sec-weakmap-objects), [String.prototype.padstart](https://tc39.github.io/ecma262/#sec-string.prototype.padstart), we can provide pollyfills that mimic native functionality.
+However, for some browser only features, such as [Service Worker](https://w3c.github.io/ServiceWorker/), [WebAssembly](https://webassembly.github.io/spec/js-api/), [CSS Grid Layout](https://drafts.csswg.org/css-grid/), no polyfills support these or partially support.
+In the worst case, our users who use old browsers open a website but catch a sight of blank page.
+It may be a bad network condition, may be syntax parsing error, may be built-in losing.
+But they must not realize that the browser they using does not meet the requirements of our website target.
+Therefore, we need a mechanism to notify that they should upgrade their browser before accessing content.
+Thus, this plugin borns.

 ## Getting Started :zap:

 ### Prerequisite